DrMeepso/AnitMod/README.md

 This is for educational purposes only!!!!!
-# AnitMod
+# Scalpel Anti Cheat

-A program that removes wemod on startup becuase wemod is shit
+A anticheat for Phasmophobia to not allow wemod to work well phasmo is open

 ### Install
 Run this command in the CMD to install it